Mohammad-Ali-Haider/ip-dropper/README.md

 # IP Dropper

 IP Dropper is a cross-platform desktop application that allows seamless file transfer and device management over a local network.
-It combines a **React** frontend, a **Node.js/Express** backend, and an **Electron** wrapper to provide a smooth user experience on the desktop.
+It combines a **React** frontend, a **Node.js/Express** backend.

 ![IP Dropper](frontend/public/logo.png)